 Okay, so as you can see from the above there is a huge amount of options for punters to choose from when it comes to betting on The Ashes.
 The next question is, where to bet on The Ashes?
 Well, when it comes to placing wagers on The Ashes there are a few of things to consider.
 Who offers the best odds, who has the most markets and also who runs the best Ashes promotions.

-Only two Aussie bookmakers have markets available for the 2019 Ashes, Unibet Australia and Bet365 Australia.
+Two of the best Aussie bookmakers that have markets available for the 2019 Ashes are Unibet Australia and Bet365 Australia.
 The best way to compare the odds is to look at the over rounds and we did just that.
 Unibet Australia had an over round of 108.02%, but Bet365 came in at 107.47%, a difference of 0.55%.
 That might not seem like much, but it all adds up so if you are considering having a futures bet on the winner of the 2019 Ashes, Bet365 Australia is where you will find the value.

-At this early stage there is only betting available on the overall Ashes winner available.
+At this stage, with the 2019 Ashes due to start on the 1st August, there is only betting available on the outright Ashes winner available.
 As The Ashes draw closer then batting, bowling, man of the match markets will all be formed and we will update this piece with once the markets are online.
 It is also too early to find any betting promotions for The Ashes, but as a general rule CrownBet are usually up there with the best when it comes to running specials for cricket.

 The Ashes Last 10 Winners